 Common challenges during plant commissioning include delays in construction, equipment malfunction, integration issues, safety hazards, environmental concerns, and regulatory compliance issues.
 Effective planning, coordination, and communication are essential for overcoming these challenges.

-How long does the plant commissioning process take?
+How long does a full plant commissioning usually take?

 Troubleshooting during plant commissioning involves identifying and resolving any issues or abnormalities that arise during the startup and testing phases.
 This may include troubleshooting electrical, mechanical, control system, or process-related problems to ensure the smooth operation of the plant.